 The War of 1812 and the five-day occupation of Alexandria by British forces in 1814, had a profound effect on the town and its economy.
 Threatened with an invasion and with insufficient forces to defend the city, Alexandria’s Common Council surrendered to the British without resistance.
 The city avoided being burned, but the was required to surrender contents of stores and warehouses.
 Learn

 more about how the War and occupation affected Alexandria, view

 objects from the Historic Alexandria collections, and commemorate

 the Bicentennial with a series of events.
 Download a flyer for our War of 1812 Lecture Series

 .
 The Signature Event, a History Festival in Waterfront Park, takes place Sunday, August 31, 12 noon to 5 pm.

-The former African American community known as The Fort is the focus of an effort by the Office of Historic Alexandria to study and preserve the post-Civil War historic resources of Fort Ward Park.
+Visit Fort Ward Park to see new historic signage highlighting the post-Civil War African American community known as The Fort.
+A copy of The Fort Heritage Trail Brochure is available online.
+This community is the focus of an effort by the Office of Historic Alexandria to study and preserve the post-Civil War historic resources of Fort Ward Park.
 Archaeological excavations in the park, historical research, and oral histories highlight our growing knowledge of this community.
-Learn about the Stakeholder Advisory Group, and about archaeological and historical research.
-A copy of The Fort Heritage Trail Brochure is available online.
+Learn about the Stakeholder Advisory Group, and about archaeological and historical research, including reports on excavations, transcriptions of oral history interviews with former residents.